How to Mount Heavy Artwork on Brick-Veneer Walls

 Two real options:

 • DynaBolt straight into the brick — punch through Gyprock, drill into brick, set anchor in brick.
 Pros: rock solid, brick is doing the work.
-Cons: leaves a permanent hole; if you ever take the artwork down, the bolt is permanent.
+Cons: permanent hole; bolt stays in the brick forever.

-• Ramset frame anchor spanning the cavity — a long bolt with a sleeve that expands inside the brick AFTER passing through the Gyprock and cavity.
-Pros: the wall surface holds the artwork flat against the Gyprock, the brick takes the load.
+• Ramset frame anchor spanning the cavity — long bolt with a sleeve that expands inside the brick AFTER passing through Gyprock and cavity.
+Pros: wall surface holds artwork flat against Gyprock, brick takes the load.
 This is the one I usually use.

 Step 4: Mark out and tape

 Hold the artwork up where it’ll live.
 Mark the top corners with pencil.
-Step back, level it.
-Now mark where each fixing point will be — for a heavy painting, two fixings 600 mm apart on the back wire are far better than one in the middle.
+Step back, level it, walk back, look again.
+For a heavy painting, two fixings 600 mm apart on the back wire are far better than one in the middle — twice the strength geometrically, and rotation-resistant if one anchor ever creeps.

 Stick a 50 mm strip of masking tape over each drill point.
 Tape stops the drill skating, stops Gyprock paper tearing on bit exit, and gives you a clear pencil mark.